-1. Communication - Communication is critical for a concierge.
+Excellent communication skills are critical for a concierge.
 They speak with guests all day, so it is important that they speak clearly and maintain a positive tone and a helpful attitude.
-Job candidates who are fluent in more than one language will have an advantage when applying for jobs, particularly in major metropolitan areas like New York, Seattle, Los Angeles, Washington DC, and Dallas.
+Job candidates who are fluent in more than one language will have an advantage when applying for jobs, particularly in major metropolitan areas.

 Perhaps most importantly, being a good communicator means being a good listener.
 Concierges need to listen carefully to their guests’ requests to provide a positive experience for them and to proactively identify any particular support they may require.

 - Answer Email